bchh325/trading-site/README.md

-Currently in the works is my first full-stack application, a stock market watchlist using several services offered by AWS.
+Currently in the works is my first full-stack application, a stock market watchlist using several services offered by AWS as a back-end and with React as its front-end.
 It includes fully unique watchlist ticker data for each Cognito User, which is stored in DynamoDB.
 HTTP API was made in API Gateway with JWT Authorization for users, and Lambda functions were integrated at different endpoints to perform operations on DynamoDB.

 Below I try to detail all of my tasks as much as possible to show how